M66B/FairEmail/FAQ.md

 The error *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

 The error *...
-Failed to load IMAP envelope ...* is caused by a bug in the IMAP server of your provider.
-One or more messages could not be retrieved due to an unrecoverable error in the IMAP protocol.

-The error *...
 Invalid credentials ...* for a Gmail account which was added with the quick setup wizard might be caused by having removed the selected account from your device or by having revoked account (contact) permissions from FairEmail.
 Account permissions are required to periodically refresh the [OAuth](https://developers.google.com/gmail/imap/xoauth2-protocol) token